MahindaMK/FWM-LMFKNN-classifier/README.md

 **Matlab functions:** <br/>
-The functions of the Md-FKNNreg algorithm (`Md_FKNNreg.m`) and the FKNNreg (`FKNNreg`) are included.
+The functions of the FWM-LMFKNN algorithm (`FWM_LMFKNN.m`) is included.
 Here, the FKNNreg is the fuzzy k-nearest regression model based on the Euclidean distance.

 Reference: